James Bickford (racing driver): 2014 season

-In mid-September, Bickford locked in the 2014 NASCAR K&N Pro Series West Rookie of the Year title after placing third in the Utah Grand Prix at Miller Motorsports Park in Tooele, Utah.
-His third-place finish gave Bickford a 32-point lead over Rich DeLong III, who had been the only remaining competitor for Rookie of the Year.
-Bickford’s 32-point lead exceeded the possibility for DeLong to surpass Bickford in the final two races, as ten points is the maximum number of points allotted to gain per race.
-Bickford became the third consecutive driver (and fifth overall) to earn Rookie of the Year driving for Bruncati, known for providing the opportunity to young drivers to showcase their talent in the Series.
-Bickford joined teammates Dylan Lupton (2013), Austin Dyne (2012), Luis Martinez Jr. (2010) and Jason Bowles (2007) as drivers who have won title for Rookie under Bruncati.
+In mid-September, Bickford clinched the 2014 NASCAR K&N Pro Series West Rookie of the Year title after placing third in the Utah Grand Prix at Miller Motorsports Park in Tooele, Utah, giving him a 32-point lead over Rich DeLong III with two races remaining—more than the maximum ten points available per race.
+He became the third consecutive driver—and fifth overall—to earn Rookie of the Year driving for Bruncati, joining Dylan Lupton (2013), Austin Dyne (2012), Luis Martinez Jr. (2010), and Jason Bowles (2007).